 Concepts of assessing learning needs and learner reaction to design, implement and evaluate educational activities.
 Emphasis is on nursing role development, professionhood and design and teaching strategies.

-The Nurse Manager as Leader
+NURS 6220 (2:2:0) The Nurse Manager as Leader

 A seminar in contemporary issues in administrative circles.
 Explores issues from various professional, client and societal perspectives.
 Emphasizes leadership development and ethical perspectives.
-(Prerequisite / Corequisite: Successful completion of NURS 5230 or permission of the course director.
+(Prerequisite/corequisite: Successful completion of NURS 5230 or permission of the course director.
 Concurrent enrollment or successful completion of NURS 5240.)

-Primary Health Care Practice I
+Primary Health Care Practice I- Advanced Assessment, Pathology, and Management

 Study of the major concepts and therapies required in the development, implementation and evaluation of primary health care.
 Clinical practice focuses on application of nursing theory, pathophysiological and epidemiological concepts and exploration of nursing therapies, skills and techniques essential to the provision of primary health care.
-(Prerequisite / Corequisite: NURS 5300 or NURS 5310 or NURS 5320; NURS 5330; Physiology requirement and ACLS, PALS, or Neonatal Resucitation Protocol.)
+(Prerequisite: NURS 5342, NURS 5300 or NURS 5310 or NURS 5320; NURS 5330; Physiology requirement.
+Pre or corequisite NURS 5344 or ACLS, PALS, or Neonatal Resuscitation Protocol.)